Local Identity Provider (Local IdP)

 Go to instructions

-You can also find information on how to test Local IdP functionality in the pre preductions environment.
+You can also find information on how to test Local IdP functionality in the integration test environment.